 We entrust him with fine lingerie.
 She does her job at home.

-A tinker is a craftsman who repairs metal objects, including kitchen utensils.
+The tinner repairs metal objects, including kitchen utensils.
 He is often itinerant.

 He walks through the streets with his carrier on his back and shouts the famous cry "glazier, glazier!